Sharky83/Frontend-Mentor--Recipe-Page/README.md

 ### What I learned

-First attempt of mentour, after using web.dev and kevin powel tutorialls for html and css. also learnt the very basics of github to submit this.
+First attempt of mentour, after using web.dev and kevin powell tutorialls for html and css.
+Also had to learn the basics of git and github to submit.

 ### Continued development